AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The trips page is displayed.](media/pbi-trips-tab.png "Trips")

 5. The Maintenance page should contain no data at this time.
-This page shows information from a batch scoring Machine Learning notebook that you can optionally execute in Databricks in the next exercise.
+This page shows information from a batch scoring Machine Learning notebook that you can optionally execute in Databricks in the next section.

 6. If at any time you have a number of filters set and you cannot see records, **Ctrl+Click** the **Clear Filters** button on the main report page (Trip/Consignments).